bigmlcom/python/docs/local_resources.rst

 new test case but also the prediction (plus the associated probability) and anomaly score that the trained model and anomaly detector provide for it.

-The process will be: on receving new data, the transformation to generate the ratio should be applied and a new `ratio` fields will be added.
+To solve the problem, the process will be: on receving new data, the transformation to generate the ratio between the raw input fields should be applied and a new ``ratio`` field should be added.
-After that, both the prediction and the anomaly score should be computed and they also will be added to the initial data as new fields.
+After that, both the prediction and the anomaly score should be computed and they also should be added to the initial data as new fields.
 The ``BMLPipeline`` class will help us do that.

 First, we instantiate the ``BMLPipeline`` object by providing the models